rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, automatically appends the character code for &lsquo;enter&rsquo; to the end of any barcodes scanned.
+When true, automatically appends the character code for 'enter' to the end of any barcodes scanned.
 This is useful if you want to submit forms following a scan without further interaction.
 This property will only take effect if you have not specified a callback to the enable method.
-AutoEnter and AutoTab are mutually exclusive properties.</p>
+AutoEnter and AutoTab are mutually exclusive properties.
 ####Access